KDesp73/Chess-Library/Documentation.md

 - `from`: The starting square of the move in algebraic notation (e.g., "e2").
 - `to`: The destination square of the move in algebraic notation (e.g., "e4").
 - `promotion`: Optional.
-Specifies the piece to which a pawn is promoted (e.g., "Q" for queen, "N" for knight, etc.).
+Specifies the piece to which a pawn is promoted (e.g., Piece::QUEEN for queen, Piece::KNIGHT for knight, etc.).

 ---